TOP IDEAS FOR WEEKEND BREAKS IN EUROPE

 7. FAZANA, CROATIA

-Whilst the rest of the world is dipping its toe into Croatia via the Game of Thrones film set Dubrovnik, those in the know fly to Pula and drive the 10 minutes north to Fazana for a quieter weekend away in Europe.
+Whilst the rest of the world is dipping its toe into Croatia via the Game of Thrones film set, Dubrovnik, those in the know fly to Pula and drive the 10 minutes north to Fazana for one of the most peaceful weekend breaks in Europe.

 The small fishing village of Fazana sits on the Croatian peninsula of Istria, just around the bend from Italy.
 It’s the perfect getaway for hikers and history buffs alike.
 You will need to hire a car to explore the region though.